Vitaly-Work/java-courses-gen-ai-bootcamp/microservices-fundamentals/tasks/microservice_architecture_overview/README.md

     </tr>
 </table>

-When downloading a mp3 file, the **Resource Service** should process the file in this way:
-- Extract file metadata.
-An external library can be used for this purpose.(e.g. [Apache Tika](https://www.tutorialspoint.com/tika/tika_extracting_mp3_files.htm)).
-- Store mp3 file to the underlying database of the service as Blob.
-- Invoke **Song Service** to save mp3 file metadata.

-## Sub-task 2: Song Service
+## Sub-task 2: Song service

-For the **Song Service**, it is recommended to implement a simple CRUD service to manage the song record (metadata).
+For the Song service, it is recommended to implement a simple CRUD service to manage the song record (metadata).
 The service should provide the ability to manage some metadata about the songs (artist, album, etc.).
 Make sure the service is still available over HTTP.